aptech/docs/docs/CR-use.rst

    external proc xy,logx,logy,loglog,hist;
    saveall pgraph;

-This would create a file called *pgraph.gcg* containing all the procedures, strings and matrices needed to run PQG programs.
+This would create a file called :file:`pgraph.gcg` containing all the procedures, strings and matrices needed to run PQG programs.
 Other programs could be compiled very quickly with the following statement at the top of each: